Linux (Alma)

 wget https://raw.githubusercontent.com/relution-io/relution-setup/master/native/Linux/opt/relution/application.yml.template

-Edit the application.yml.template and adapt it to your environment.
-All parameters with placeholders such as %VALUE%, for example.%MYSQL_PASSWORD% must be adapted.
-At least the following parameters must be adapted:
+and adapt it to your environment.
+All parameters with placeholders such as %VALUE%

-%EXT_HOSTNAME_URL%The external address of the Relution server, e.g. https://mdm.example.com
+%EXT_HOSTNAME_URL% | The external address of the Relution server, e.g.https://mdm.example.com |

-%ADM_PASSWORD%The initial password of the organisation administrator Change this after the first login and then remove this line
+%SYSTEM_ADMIN_PASSWORD% | The initial password of the system administrator.
+Change this after the first login and then remove this line |

-NOTE: Consider using pwgen to generate the initial password for your administrative account.
+to generate the initial password for your administrative account.
 We recommend changing the password after you have logged in for the first time.

 Move the file to the installation directory of the Relution server: